your description goes here

 If your cat becomes lethargic and weak or starts to vomit, then please get your cat to the vet as soon as possible, as the condition is developing into a medical emergency.

-Your vet will want to know all about their diet, if there are showing any other symptoms and if they are on any medications.
+Your vets will want to know all about their diet, if there are showing any other symptoms and if they are on any medications.
 They will physically examine your cat, and possibly want to undertake further investigations such as taking blood tests, x-rays or scans.

 The vet may need to put your cat on a drip to replace fluids if they have become dehydrated.